 - EU Ecolabel tissue paper and tissue products ((EU) 2019/70)

-- Nordic Ecolabelling for tissue paper, version 5.9 or later
+- Nordic Ecolabelling for tissue paper, version 5 or version 6

 - The company’s self-declaration with calculation according to EU Ecolabel criterion 1c for tissue paper and tissue products ((EU) 2019/70) showing that the requirement is met